Skip to content

 All master’s committees must be approved by the BMS Executive Committee and reviewed periodically to ensure its members continue to qualify for service in their designated roles.
 See the BMS Graduate Program’s Graduate Student Master’s Committee Procedures and Committee Appointment Form for additional information.

-The master’s committee must meet at least twice a year.
+The master’s committee must meet at least twice annually.
 Required paperwork from this meeting (the Graduate Student Progress – Annual Review Form, available from the Office of Graduate Education) including the Student Summary signed by each committee member, must be filed with the BMS Graduate Program Office.

 Responsibilities of the Master’s Committee